department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ##### Prepare

-- An [accredited representative](/disability-benefits/apply-for-benefits/help/index.html) can help you prepare and file your claim.
+- An [accredited representative](/disability-benefits/apply-for-benefits/help/index.html) can help you fill out and file your claim.
-- Speed up your processing time by filing a [fully developed claim](/disability-benefits/claims-process/claim-types/fully-developed-claim/).
+- File a [fully developed claim](/disability-benefits/claims-process/claim-types/fully-developed-claim/) so we can process your claim quickly.
 - Learn more about [evidence requirements](/disability-benefits/claims-process/evidence/).

 </div>